-Discipline is about preparing for whatever is coming.
+Discipline is about preparing for whatever is coming and whatever might come.
 It means practicing sticking techniques, so you can drum faster, or learning new presentation techniques.
 The goal isn't just to be able to execute well, but so you can respond with skill even if something unexpected happens.
+A prime example in music is hearing something in your head.
+Discipline means gathering techniques and honing skills so that when music presents itself, you are able to play it at the moment.
+This is the heart and soul of improvisation.

 Example: I eat a low carb, high vegetable, quality protein diet.
 And not, say "I'll start a better diet tomorrow" or "I'll stop eating so much pasta"

 Our habits are driven by dopamine, which drives us towards previous rewarding behavior, such as tasty snacks, or neat social media sites.
-The problem is that It doesn't know when restaraint is a good idea.
-It's important to find a positive reward for getting away from those fun, but costly when overdone things.
+The problem is that it doesn't know when restraint is a good idea.
+It's important to find a positive reward for getting away from those fun things which are costly in excess.
 This paragraph is careful and not bold.
 This reflects the trickiness of dopamine and neurophysiology in general